amalboughnim-academic/amalboughnim-academic.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have successfully defended my PhD, titled: Gender Disparities in Academic Careers: Productivity, Collaboration Networks, and Research Agendas, under the supervising of Pr.
+I have successfully defended my PhD, titled: "Gender Disparities in Academic Careers: Productivity, Collaboration Networks, and Research Agendas", under the supervising of Pr.
 Pascale Roux, and Pr.
 Nicolas Carayol, at BSE.